 On August 6, 2013, the voters in Jonesville elected the members of the Charter Commission.
-The Commission is charged with drafting a proposed Charter for the potential incorporation of the Village into a City.
+The Commission was charged with drafting a proposed Charter for the potential incorporation of the Village into a City.
 The provisions that are required and optional in the Charter are described in State Law in the Home Rule Cities Act.

 State Boundary Commission Information